Skip to main content

 Over 100 years of seamanship

 The wooden hull has ensured the longevity of the ship for more than a century.
-Measuring around 20 meters in length, 5 meters in width and with a draught of 2 meters, Kommandøren is a classic example of traditional Danish shipbuilding.
-With a Doosan L136 main engine with 117 kW at 2,200 RPM, she can sail at around 7 knots.
+Measuring around 20 metres in length, 5 metres in width and with a draught of 2 metres, Kommandøren is a classic example of traditional Danish shipbuilding.
+With a Doosan L136 main engine delivering 117 kW at 2,200 rpm, she can sail at around 7 knots.

 “We came to Hvide Sande Shipyard because the skills are here for this type of boat.
-We have good shipyards and boatyards in Scotland, but they are used to doing scottish fishing vessels, and not this type of boat.
-So we bring it here because the guys here are familiar with the baltic trader.
-And because she so old we want to make sure we get it right.
-And looking at what we took out from the boat, much of it was original, so this is the biggest refit that she had in a 135 years.”
+We have good shipyards and boatyards in Scotland, but they are used to working on scottish fishing vessels, and not this type of boat.
+So we bring it here because the guys here are familiar with the Baltic trader.
+And because she is so old, we want to make sure we get it right.
+And looking at what we took out from the boat, much of it was original, so this is the biggest refit that she has had in 135 years.”

 Malcolm Craig, owner and captain on Kommandøren